helium/HIP/0024-reward-splitting.md

 This transaction would solely be about rewards splitting on-chain.
 Reward splitting would be in no way indicative of hotspot ownership and legal hotspot ownership would remain an off-chain responsibility.
 The ability to perform transactions such as location assertions and hotspot transfers would continue to be exclusively available to the hotspot owner regardless of how the hotspot's revenue stream is split.

+o
 # Motivation
 [motivation]: #motivation

 The Helium blockchain is currently designed to pay out HNT rewards to a single wallet.
 This design is problematic whenever the work to deploy a hotspot is done by multiple people as the HNT needs to be split up equitably between several wallets.
-The current workarounds for this problem require more trust, time, energy, and resources (data credits) than necessary which is inherently detrimental to the Helium Network's growth.
+The current workarounds for this problem require more trust, time, energy, and resources than necessary which is detrimental to the Helium Network's growth.
 The ability to split rewards on-chain would resolve this issue by eliminating the need for these workarounds entirely.

 This transaction would also catalyze network growth by enabling increased network investment by means of hotspot securitization.
-If implemented, hotspot owners would have the option to sell off a percentage of their hotspot to investors in order to raise cash to either upgrade their current hotspot or to purchase an additional one.
-In a similar fashion, an owner with 100 hotspots that are yet to be deployed could sell off a bundled percentage of their fleet's future earnings in order to hedge their deployment risk.
+Hotspot owners would be able to sell a percentage of their hotspot to investors in order to raise cash to either upgrade their current hotspot or to purchase an additional hotspot.
+In a similar fashion, an owner with 100 hotspots that are yet to be deployed could sell a bundled percentage of their fleet in order to hedge their deployment risk.

 # Stakeholders